 Sir Martin Laing is on the Council of Atlantic College which is purely advisory.
 The Trust does not consider Atlantic College to be a related party as Sir Martin Laing does not play a role which participates in the governance of the College and therefore is able to participate in decisions relating to the College.
-During the year, the Trust paid a grant of £32,000 (2019: £46,500) to Atlantic College towards student bursary fees.
-In 2019, the Trust also paid a capital pledge to Atlantic College of £400,000 towards the building of new students' accommodation.
+During the year, the Trust paid a grant of £33,500 (2020: £32,000) to Atlantic College towards student bursary fees.

-Christopher Laing is the Chairman of Eskmuir Properties Limited (EPL) and Sir Martin Laing is a Director of EPL.
+Christopher Laing is the Chairman of Eskmuir Properties Limited (EPL) and Sir Martin Laing stepped down as a Director of EPL on 18 January 2022.
 EPL is the parent company of Eskmuir Fund Management Limited and Eskmuir Asset Management Limited who are respectively, the Fund Manager and Asset Manager of the Diversified Property Fund for Charities (DPFC).
 Sir Martin and Christopher Laing are excluded from all discussions relating to investments in DPFC units.
-There were no DPFC transactions during the year (2019: nil).
+There were no DPFC transactions during the year (2020: nil).

 Christopher Laing declared that he is a Patron and founder of the National Emergencies Trust NET.
-During the year, the Trustees made a £650,000 and £200,000 donation to the NET in April and December respectively, in response to the COVID-19 appeal.
+During the year, the Trustees made donations to the NET, in response to the COVID-19 appeal of £nil (2020: £850,000).

-The charity Trustees were neither paid nor received any other benefits from employment with the charity in the year (2019: £nil).
-No charity Trustee received payment for professional or other services supplied to the charity (2019: £nil).
+The charity Trustees were neither paid nor received any other benefits from employment with the charity in the year (2020: £nil).
+No charity Trustee received payment for professional or other services supplied to the charity (2020: £nil).

-Trustees' expenses represents the payment or reimbursement of travel and subsistence costs totalling £257 (2019: 3,675) incurred by two (2019: five) member relating to attendance at meetings of the Trustees.
+Trustees' expenses represents the payment or reimbursement of travel and subsistence costs totalling £664 (2020: £257) incurred by two (2020: two) members relating to attendance at meetings of the Trustees.

 The annual summer luncheon for all nine Retirement Clubs formed for retired John Laing employees are supported by the Trustees.
-Due to the coronavirus pandemic, the event did not take place in 2020.
-The costs associated to Trustees' attendance at these events amounted to £nil (2019: £10,080).
-Deposits made to secure the venue costing £1,850 had been recorded in the accounts under Other Debtors.
+Due to the coronavirus pandemic, the event did not take place in 2020 and 2021.
+The costs associated to Trustees' attendance at these events amounted to £nil (2020: £nil).
+Deposits made to secure the venue costing £1,850 (2020: £1,850) had been recorded in the accounts under Other Debtors.